google/wuffs/doc/note/pixel-formats.md

 Formats hold between 1 and 4 channels.
 For example: Y (1 channel: gray), YA (2
 channels: gray and alpha), BGR (3 channels: blue, green, red) or CMYK (4
 channels: cyan, magenta, yellow, black).
+BGRX holds 4 channels even though the X-padding channel's values are ignored.

 For direct formats with N > 1 channels, those channels can be laid out in either 1 (interleaved) or N (planar) planes.
 For example, RGBA data is usually